 Brexit – advice and support for staff

-The University of St Andrews is fundamentally European, inclusive and outward looking.
+The University of St Andrews is global, inclusive and outward looking.
 We recognise that many of our staff have practical, professional and personal concerns as a result of the decision of the United Kingdom to leave the European Union.

 We are committed to ensuring that our international and diverse community of staff and their families feel entirely at home here, and have access to up-to-date information and the best possible support and advice.

 As the UK negotiates the terms of its exit from the EU over the coming months, a range of support will be available to staff, their partners and immediate families: